-- 2. The competent authorities of the receiving State shall issue appropriate identity documents to consular officers and consular employees and members of their families residing with them. - The receiving State may at any time, and without having to explain the reason for its decision, notify the sending State through the diplomatic channel that the exequatur or other authorization granted to a head of consulate has been revoked or that a consular officer or consular employee is unacceptable.
+- 2. The competent authorities of the receiving State shall issue appropriate identity documents to consular officers and consular employees and members of their families residing with them. - Article 5.
+The receiving State may at any time, and without having to explain the reason for its decision, notify the sending State through the diplomatic channel that the exequatur or other authorization granted to a head of consulate has been revoked or that a consular officer or consular employee is unacceptable.
 The sending State shall thereupon recall the consular officer or consular employee in question in the event that he has already taken up his appointment.
-If it fails to carry out this obligation within a reasonable period, the receiving State may decline to continue to recognize the person concerned as a consular officer or consular employee.

-- Article 7.
-1. If the head of a consulate is unable for any reason to act as such or if the post is temporarily vacant, the sending State may authorize a consular officer belonging to the same or another consulate in the receiving State or one of the members of the diplomatic staff of its diplomatic mission in the receiving State to act as temporary head of the consulate.
+If it fails to carry out this obligation within a reasonable period, the receiving State may decline to continue to recognize the person concerned as a consular officer or consular employee. - Article 6.
+1. If a head of consulate is unable for any reason to act as such or if the post is temporarily vacant, the sending State may authorize a consular officer belonging to the same or another consulate in the receiving State or one of the members of the diplomatic staff of its diplomatic mission in the receiving State to act as temporary head of consulate.
 The full name of the person concerned shall be notified in advance to the Ministry of Foreign Affairs of the receiving State. - 2.
-A person authorized to act as temporary head of a consulate shall be entitled to perform the duties of the head of a consulate and shall enjoy the same privileges and immunities as are accorded to the head of a consulate under this Convention. - 3.
-The appointment to the consulate of a member of the diplomatic staff of the diplomatic mission of the sending State in accordance with paragraph 1 of this article shall not affect the privileges and immunities accorded to him by virtue of his diplomatic status. - Article 8.
+A person authorized to act as temporary head of consulate shall enjoy the same rights, privileges and immunities as are accorded to a head of consulate under this Convention.

+- 3. The appointment to the consulate of a member of the diplomatic staff of the diplomatic mission of the sending State in accordance with paragraph 1 of this article shall not affect the privileges and immunities accorded to him by virtue of his diplomatic status. - Article 7.
 1. Members of the diplomatic staff of the diplomatic mission of the sending State in the receiving State who have been entrusted with the performance of consular functions in the diplomatic mission shall have the same rights and duties as are provided for in this Convention in respect of consular officers. - 2.
-The performance of consular functions by the persons referred to in paragraph 1 of this article shall not affect the privileges and immunities accorded to them by virtue of their diplomatic status. - Article 9.
+The performance of consular functions by the persons referred to in paragraph 1 of this article shall not affect the privileges and immunities accorded to them by virtue of their diplomatic status. - Article 8.
 1. The sending State may, under the conditions and in the form provided for in the law of the receiving State, acquire as property, hold or occupy any land, buildings, parts of buildings and auxiliary premises, erect and reconstruct buildings and adapt any land required for the purposes of establishing consular premises and living quarters for consular officers and consular employees.
-Where necessary, the receiving State shall assist the sending State in this connexion. - 2.
+Where necessary, the receiving State shall assist the sending State in this connection. - 2.
 Nothing in the provisions of paragraph 1 of this article shall be deemed to exempt the sending State from the obligation to comply with any building or town-planning laws or regulations applicable to the area in which the land, buildings, parts of buildings or auxiliary premises concerned are situated.